How to Turn Mouse Pointer Trails on or off in Windows 11

 Summary

-Turning on mouse pointer trails in Windows 11 is simple: go to Settings > Bluetooth & devices > Mouse > Additional mouse settings and check ‘Display pointer trails’ to improve cursor visibility and navigation.
+To turn on mouse pointer trails in Windows 11, navigate to Settings > Bluetooth & devices > Mouse > Additional mouse settings and check ‘Display pointer trails’.
+This setting helps improve cursor visibility and navigation.

 How do I enable mouse trails in 🪟 Windows 11?